 - PREMIUM BUTANE GAS: Colibri butane is the cleanest available at 99.9994% purity.
 Produced to the exacting standards required by high-performance jet-flame lighters, resulting in fuel so pure it does not require repeated filter-ing, like other brands.

 - BURNS SMOOTHLY: This high-quality butane burns hot, clean, and consistent every time.
-The Colibri butane gas cartridge creates a fine pure flame ideal for high-end cigar smoking.
+The Colibri butane gas cartridge creates a fine pure flame ideal for high-end.

-- ODOR & FLAVORLESS: Its purity level means it will not affect the flavor of your cigar or tobacco, so you can enjoy a measurably better smoking experience.
+- ODOR & FLAVORLESS: Its purity level means it will not affect the flavor of your or tobacco, so you can enjoy a measurably better experience.